 108. A planning application in 2014 for housing development on a significant part of this open space generated many letters of objection.
 The application was refused and dismissed at appeal by the Secretary of State.
-In which case, the only effective, long term planning policy solution is to designate the land as a Local Green Space to make it clear to the land owner and the local community that development on the land would always be considered inappropriate and would not be considered more favourably than other potential housing sites when planning the growth of the village for the foreseeable future.
+A subsequent planning application was submitted in 2016 for 16 new homes, together with land to be used as school playing fields and public open space.
+The site was granted planning permission in 2017.
+The Plan designates the land to be used as school playing fields and public open space, as a Local Green Space to make it clear to the land owner and the local community that development on the land would always be considered inappropriate and would not be considered more favourably than other potential housing sites when planning the growth of the village for the foreseeable future.
 A separate 'Local Green Space' report in the evidence base to the Plan sets out this case.
 At the regulation 14 consultation 88% (419 responses) of those responding supported the designation of both green spaces with 61% specifically supporting Street Farm and 27% specifically supporting Red Barn Field.
 Only 5% objected to the designation of Street Farm's designation.

 109. In essence, the Parish Council continues to consider the land meets all the necessary criteria for designation.
 It considers the NPPF explicitly allows for communities to designate Local Green Spaces to "rule out new development", which will often be instigated by what the community perceives to be a threat that a cherished open space will be lost to development.
-In addition, it considers the land is clearly demarcated by its developed, highways and field boundaries on each side.
+In addition, it considers the land is clearly demarcated by its developed26, highways and field boundaries on each side.
 It is distinct from the fields that go on to form the open countryside further to the south and east in the valley and therefore performs a crucial transition role from settlement into countryside.
 It cannot therefore be described as extensive and for that reason, the Parish Council has determined that the site continues to qualify as a Local Green Space.